Developing World / LMICs

 While Cures Within Reach is disease-agnostic and geography-agnostic, some of our funding partners have strategic interests in specific geographic regions.
 Therefore, in addition to our disease-specific repurposing communities, we work to increase the repurposing research focused on improving the quality and length of life within the Developing World, specifically low and low-middle income countries (LMICs, as defined by the World Bank) through the speed and cost-effectiveness of medical repurposing.

-Read our news release from April 21, 2022 here, describing the 10 DEI clinical trials recently selected, including 3 in LMICs!
+Read our news release from January 23, 2024 here, describing the 4 LMIC-based clinical trials recently selected!

 Open Funding Opportunity for the Developing World / LMICs:

-ReGRoW: Repurposing Grants for the Rest of the World – Funding for Underserved Researchers in Low and Lower-Middle Income Countries (LMICs): budgets of up to US$60,000 for clinical repurposing trials in any disease led by underserved researchers in any LMIC (as defined by the World Bank).
-CLOSED; SUBMISSIONS UNDER REVIEW.
+ReGRoW: Funding for Underresourced Researchers in Low and Lower-Middle Income Countries 2024: accepting budgets of up to $65,000 for clinical repurposing trials in any disease led by an underresourced researcher in any LMIC, as defined by the World Bank.
+FUNDING DECISIONS MADE

 More information on our Funding Opportunities / RFPs page.